Carbet Mountains: Geography

 The scenic Carbet Pitons range occupy an 8 km long area of outstanding natural beauty through the centre of the island, and include some of its highest peaks, though Martinique's highest point Mount Pelée is not part of the range.
 The singularly steep peaks of the Carbet Pitons range, a defining landmark of Northern Martinique's landscapes, form a series of volcanic andesite domes and peaks covered with thick, pristine rainforests towering above the bay and city of Fort de France.

 Despite appearing as distincts mountains, these volcanic dykes are actually various lava domes of a single volcano.
 They were erected in various eruptions as a result of the collapse of the caldeira of the former Pitons du Carbet paleovolcano, which developed 10 kilometers to the southwest of the older shield volcano of Morne Jacob.
 The rock contains crystals of quartz, biotite, amphibole and plagioclase.
 The deposits of ash and boulders at the foot of the peaks show that their emplacement was not smooth and that they or parts of them have collapsed several times in their history.
 According to the most recent datings, the peaks are between one million and 322,000 years old, which is relatively young on the geological time scale.
 They are, however, older than Mount Pelee further north.

 The various peaks are grouped together in a fairly small area.
 The highest peak is Piton Lacroix, which peaks at 1,197 m.
 Other important peaks are the ridge of Morne Piquet (1,160 m, to the north), the Dumauzé peak (1,112 m) and the Alma peak (1,107 m).
 The ascent of these peaks is possible but should be reserved for the highly trained hikers due to the very steep slopes and trails made slippery by the extreme humidity of the climate (trails eastward from Morne-Vert on the Caribbean coast or westward from the abandoned thermal station of Absalon or Plateau Boucher near the Route de la Trace in the deeply forested central north of the island).

 The Pitons du Carbet's primeval forest natural reserve, which has been granted by the French Government, together with a dozen of other forests nationwide, the label of "Forêt d'Exception", is a hotspot of biodiversity.
-It's primeval rainforest include very diverse and complex fauna and entomofauna (including the West Indian Opossum (Didelphis marsupialis), the most feared Spearhead snake (Bothrops Lanceolatus), the Martinique Northern Tarentula (Caribena Versicolor) and rare or endemic species of hummingbirds such as the Blue headed hummingbird, the green throated carib, the purple throated carib or the Antillean crested Humingbirds), as well as exceptionally rich and precious flora and plant organisations (some of which are virgin, primary forest free of any past human modifications).
+It's primeval rainforest include very diverse and complex fauna and entomofauna (including the West Indian Opossum (Didelphis marsupialis), the most feared Spearhead snake (Bothrops Lanceolatus), the Martinique Northern Tarentula (Caribena Versicolor) and rare or endemic species of hummingbirds such as the Blue headed hummingbird, the green throated carib, the purple throated carib or the Antillean crested Hummingbirds), as well as exceptionally rich and precious flora and plant organisations (some of which are virgin, primary forest free of any past human modifications).